The fixation line in the ${\Lambda}$-coalescent: Applications

-where $\e$ is an exponential random variable with parameter $1$. \end{theo} The sequence $(\tau_1^n, n \geq 1)$ evolves by independent exponential jumps at the moments of records in the natural coupling, see equation \reff{eq:record}.
-The convergence in distribution can therefore not be reinforced in an a.s. convergence. \begin{proof} From the a.s. growth rate \reff{asymptoticBS} and the definition \reff{eq:deftaualpha} of the hitting time $\alpha_1^n$, we deduce:
+The sequence $(\tau_1^n, n \geq1)$ evolves by independent exponential jumps at the moments of records in the natural coupling; see equation (\ref{eqrecord}).
+The convergence in distribution therefore cannot be pushed to an a.s. convergence. \begin{pf*}{Proof of Theorem~ \ref{depthBS}} From the a.s. growth rate (\ref{asymptoticBS}) and the definition~(\ref{eqdeftaualpha}) of the hitting time $\alpha_1^n$, we deduce

-using the definition of $\alpha_1^n$ for the inequality and \reff{asymptoticBS} for the almost sure convergence.
+using the definition of $\alpha_1^n$ for the inequality and (\ref {asymptoticBS}) for the almost sure convergence.
 Therefore,

 Similarly, taking the left limit at $\alpha_1^n$ this time,

 and this implies